"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

-In order to `open up' NFC capabilities for other wallet applications, third-party developers must have access to NFC, which is already available, as well as access to the Secure Element \cite{apple_se_press_release}.
-Access to the Secure Element is already separate from from the Secure Enclave, which is where the operating system stores other sensitive data \cite{apple_security}.
-This new access must be built correctly in order to preserve the security of both the third-party data and the rest of the system, and the precise architecture should be carefully designed to this end\footnote{Android supports HCE both with and without a secure element, and allows third-party interoperation with the later method and developers cannot access the secure element \cite{android_hce}.
-Apple could potentially achieve interoperability without involving the secure element at all.}.
-The Secure Element has internal boundaries that could impede a malicious developer from accessing other sensitive data and none of this data needs to come into contact with the operating system or app -- the reply can go straight from the hardware to the payment processor \cite{evil}.
+In order to `open up' NFC capabilities for third-party wallet applications, third-party developers must have access to NFC, which is already available, as well as access to the Secure Element \cite{apple_se_press_release}.\footnote{Android supports HCE with or without a secure element, and allows third-party interoperation with the latter method; third-party Android developers cannot access the secure element \cite{android_hce}.
+If Apple adopted a similar approach, it could potentially achieve interoperability without involving the secure element at all; it has not opted for this approach.} Access to the Secure Element is already separate from from the Secure Enclave, which is where the operating system stores other sensitive data \cite{apple_security}.
+This new access must be built correctly in order to preserve the security of both the third-party data and the rest of the system.
+The Secure Element has internal security boundaries that could impede a malicious developer from accessing other sensitive data and none of this data needs to come into contact with the operating system or app---the reply can go straight from the hardware to the payment processor \cite{evil}.
 Thus, APIs built for third-party developers could grant access to only specific functionalities without compromising others.
-There are also existing vulnerabilities \cite{evil}, which would not necessarily be exacerbated by interoperability and might benefit from greater attention from the community.
-Thus, there is an engineering security concern that must be solved by Apple.
+There are also existing vulnerabilities in these products \cite{evil}, which would not necessarily be exacerbated by interoperability and might benefit from greater attention from the community.

-Since opening up this functionality to third-party developers requires significant engineering \emph{and} vetting security concerns, we consider it a hybrid case under our framework.
+\refstepcounter{casestudy} \paragraph{Case Study \thecasestudy: OS and Physical devices} We identified OS and physical device interoperation as a type of relevant technology from three cases: two similar cases involving Apple's iOS\footnote{Case DMA.100204 SP - Apple - Article 6(7) process, (2025) OJ C, C/2025/5000, 18.7.2025 and Case DMA.100203 Apple – Operating systems – iOS, Article6(7), SP, Features for Connected Physical Devices, (2025) OJ C, C/2025/4646, 14.8.2025.} and the Google/Fitbit merger.\footnote{Case COMP.
+M.9660 Google/Fitbit, (2021) OJ C 194, 21.5.2021, pp. 7–16.} The Apple cases concern the interoperability between many aspects of iOS and third-party hardware and software whereas the merger focuses on the interoperation between specific third-party hardware and the Android OS.
+(The US case concerning NFC, mentioned above,\footnote{\emph{United States v.
+Apple}, \emph{supra} note 23.} also discusses physical device interoperation in a similar light to the EU cases about Apple.)
+The SvI arguments regarding the Apple cases are exemplified in a whitepaper by Apple~\cite{apple_white_paper_2}.